Derek-G1/EnshroudedServerUpdateScript/README.md

 This was done on a server that was installed with SteamCMD

-Your server must be off when running this or it will not work
+1.Your server must be off when running this or it will not work

-3.Create a .bat file and right click and edit it and put this code in it.
-The .bat file should be in the same folder
+2.Download the server_update.bat file

+3.copy file to the the same folder as the server

 4.set the path to your steamcmd set "steamcmd_path=C:\Users\User\SteamCMD\steamcmd.exe"

 5.Change the path to your server folder

-set "server_dir=C:\Users\User\SteamCMD\steamapps\common\enshrouded-server"
+example: set "server_dir=C:\Users\User\SteamCMD\steamapps\common\enshrouded-server"

 6.double click the .bat file and it should work